PabloIbannez/VLMP/docs/Installation.rst

 **Prerequisites**

-Before you can use VLMP, you must first install UAMMD-structured, which will handle the execution of simulations.
+VLMP can generate the simulations input without the need for any external dependencies.
+However, if you want to run the simulations, you will need to install UAMMD-structured, which will handle the execution of simulations.
 You can find the installation instructions for UAMMD-structured in its official
 documentation: